KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA Searching 1 Binary Search on Array.md

 * When you go to the police, you tell them what to search for—the target—and where to search—the search space.
 * It is easy to look for a word in the dictionary as compared to searching for a word in a book or newspaper.
 This is because along with the target element, we also have defined search space(alphabetical order).
 * In the Phone book as well, we have names sorted in the contacts list, so it's easier to find a person's number.
     * **Search space** - The area where we know the result exists and we search there only
     * **Target** - The item we are looking for
     * **Condition** - Some condition to discard some part of the search space repeatedly to make it smaller and finally reach the result.
     * **Binary Search** - divide the search space into two parts and repeatedly keep on neglecting one-half of the search space.

 ---

 ### Question

 In binary search, at each step, the search range is typically:

-**Choices**
+### Choices
 - [x] Halved
 - [ ] Tripled
 - [ ] Doubled
 - [ ] Reduced by one

 ---
-## Binary Search
+## Search element K

-### Binary Search Question
+### Problem Statement

-Given a sorted array with distinct elements, search the index of an element **k**, if k is not present return -1. arr[] =
+Given a sorted array with distinct elements, search the index of an element **k**, if k is not present, return -1. arr[] =

 | 3   | 6   | 9   | 12  | 14  | 19  | 20  | 23  | 25  | 27  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |

-#### Brute Force Approach - Linear Search
+### Brute Force Approach - Linear Search
-* We can traverse the array and compare each element with the target element.
-This is done until we find the target element or all the elements of the array are compared.
-This method is called linear search and the time complexity in the worst case is **O(N)** where **N** is the number of elements in the array.
+* We can use a linear search to compare each element in the array with the target until it's found, which has a worst-case time complexity of O(N).
-* We can perform the same operation with less number of comparisons and with better time complexity using Binary Search as the array is sorted.
+* If the array is sorted, we can use Binary Search for faster results with fewer comparisons.

-#### Binary Search Approach
+### Binary Search Approach

-* Binary search has three elements,
-    * **Search space -** array
+**Search space:** The array

-    * **target -** we are given a target element to be found from the array
-    * **condition ->**
+**Target:** The element we want to find in the array.

+**Condition:**
-    * array is sorted, say I am at some random position, if I compare the current element with the target element.
+* If the array is sorted, we can use the current element’s value to determine which part of the array to search.
-    * If `current_element > target_element`, I can discard all the element appearing before current element and the target_element as they will always be smaller than current element.
+* If the current element is greater than the target, we can ignore all elements before it since they will also be greater than the target.
-    * Similarly, if the  `current_element < target_element`, the target element and the elements appearing after it can be discareded.
+* If the current element is smaller than the target, we can ignore all elements after it since they will be smaller.
-    * We have all the three elements and thus, binary search can be easily applied to it.
-* Let us take the middle index.
-* if `arr[mid] == k`, i.e. we found the target, we return the index of the target.
-* if `arr[mid] < k` i.e. the target exists on the right side of the array so the left half is of no use and we can move to the right.
-* Similarly, if `arr[mid] > k` i.e. the target exists on the left, and the right half can be discarded.

 <img src="https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/051/908/original/upload_806379972b851dba6e99f692192ada2a.png?1696270159" width=400/>

-#### Dry Run
+### Dry Run

 Let us dry run binary search for the array: